cloudfoundry-incubator/quarks-operator/docs/controllers/boshdeployment.md

 #### Highlights in BDPL controller

-Transform the concept of BOSH into Kubernetes resources:
+Transform the concepts of BOSH into Kubernetes resources:

 - BOSH errands to ExtendedJobs CRD instances
 - BOSH instance_groups to ExtendedStatefulSet CRD instances
 - BOSH Variables to ExtendedSecrets CRD instance

-All of the three *ExtendedJob* instances created, will eventually persist their STDOUT into new secrets under the same namespace.
+All of the three created *ExtendedJob* instances will eventually persist their STDOUT into new secrets under the same namespace.

 - The output of the [`variable interpolation`](https://github.com/cloudfoundry-incubator/cf-operator/tree/master/docs/commands/cf-operator_util_variable-interpolation.md) **ExtendedJob** ends up as the `.desired-manifest-v1` **secret**, which is a versioned secret.
-At the same time, this secret will serve as the input for the `data gathering` **ExtendedJob**.
+At the same time this secret serves as the input for the `data gathering` **ExtendedJob**.
 - The output of the [`data gathering`](https://github.com/cloudfoundry-incubator/cf-operator/tree/master/docs/commands/cf-operator_util_instance-group.md) **ExtendedJob**, ends up as the `.ig-resolved.<instance_group_name>-v1` versioned secret.
 - The output of the `BPM configuration` **ExtendedJob**, ends up as the `bpm.<instance_group_name>-v1` versioned secret.